jkelleyrtp/ofdm/README.md

-# Realtime OFDM with CUDA Acceleration
+# Realtime OFDM with CUDA Acceleration, SIMD, and Rust

 This repository holds the code and whitepaper for my final Principles of Wireless project at Olin College of Engineering.
 This project implements a full, realtime, OFDM datalink between an Ettus B210 SDR receiver and transmitter.